pbiecek/pbiecek.github.io/_portfolio/20241222_GenAI_NotebookLM.md

 In such situations, it’s extremely helpful to ask a colleague to read and comment on your article.
 This external perspective on the completeness of your arguments is invaluable.
 But how many times a day can you ask for such help?

 With NotebookLM, you can do this as often as you like.
 Quite good start of the conversation is "What questions might a reviewer have?".
-I often use its summary generation feature to ensure that the key points I intended to highlight in my work are actually noticeable—even to an automated assistant.
+I often use its summary generation feature to ensure that the key points I intended to highlight in my work are actually noticed—even to an automated assistant.

 ![/images/2024122_brief.png](/images/2024122_brief.png)